 WHAT IF I WANT TO RUN THE CODE MYSELF?

-As another reminder, the code can be downloaded from the repo here.
+As another reminder, the code can be downloaded from the repo at the top of the page.

 I tend to run my code in Pycharm but understand others may have their own preference.
 If you’re fairly new to python, fear not.
 The code should run when you open a new project, however you will have to install in the terminal the packages used: